kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Never find fault with the absent. - Alexander Pope
+    ## You can't stop the waves, but you can learn to surf. - Jon Kabat-Zinn